bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 incrementByFive = curriedAdd(5)
 ```

 But why didn't we have to do this in Elm?
 That's because Elm, like many other functional programming languages, are _curried by default_.
-This means that all functions can be
+This means that all functions can easily be partially applied!

 ## Why is this useful?

+The `incrementByFive` example above is obviously quite contrived.

 TODO

 ## Schönfinkeli-what-now?

-TODO
+The name _currying_ is a reference to the American logician Haskell Brooks Curry.
+(If that first name sounds familiar, that's no coincidence.
+Curry is quite popular among computer scientists, and has in fact _three_ languages named after him: [Haskell](https://www.haskell.org/), [Brook](http://graphics.stanford.edu/projects/brookgpu/) and [Curry](https://www-ps.informatik.uni-kiel.de/currywiki/)…)

+However, he was not the one to discover the technique of _currying_.
+The Russian logician and mathematician Moses Ilyich Schönfinkel had already described the concept previously, and was in fact attributed by Curry.
+So, maybe we should start to refer to it as _schönfinkelisation_ instead?